 I am a firm believer in making journeys, taking steps far out of my comfort zone for the sake of learning and seeking new experiences.
 That is for both physical and intellectual spaces.
-So when an opportunity to work with a major international non-governmental organization (INGO) came up for short term, I packed my bags and headed to Europe.
-This wasn’t much about the big money we are made to believe is what awaits you there.
-The pay was decent, but what no one prepares you for and what is rarely talked about in depth is what it means to be an African in an institution operated by a white majority.
+So when an opportunity to work for a short term with a major international agency came up, I packed my bags and headed to Europe.
+This wasn’t much about the big money we are made to believe awaits you there.
+The pay was decent, but what no one prepares you for and what is rarely talked about in-depth is what it means to be an African in an institution operated by a white majority in a white culture.
 Growing up in Uganda and working mainly in the great lakes region of East Africa, I had not much an idea of what this would mean.
-While I was aware of the dynamics in the development sector back home as satirically depicted in this film, N.G.O- Nothing Going On directed by Arnold Aganze, a filmmaker originally from Eastern Congo, I was yet to experience life as a minority.
+While I was aware of the dynamics in the development sector back home as satirically depicted in this film, N.G.O- Nothing Going On directed by Arnold Aganze, a filmmaker originally from Eastern Congo but I was yet to experience life as a minority.

 Why is it familiar?
 I have worked with international agencies as a consultant at different times.
-By the time I joined one of the organizations, I was well aware of the need for agency of local people in the organizations they worked.
+I was well aware of the need for agency of local people in the organizations they worked in.
 I was already loud about the caricatures we get used to in the media about people in need.
-So when I got called to work on migrants rights, it was an opportunity to immerse myself in one of the greatest challenges states across the world are facing – forced migration.
+So when I got called to work on migrants rights, it was an opportunity to immerse myself in one of the greatest challenges of our time across the world – forced migration.
 But neither my education in gender and media nor experiences in short visits abroad, and one year of living in a foreign country, would have prepared me for this scenario.

 Working as an African woman/Black woman in a majority white and male organization, I would later learn that I had arrived at a time when there was push for diversity (not inclusion) from the way my supervisor showed me off to management.
 It was about him getting a qualified African woman in – something he wanted to be recognized for, instead of this being required practice.

-In fact few months after my arrival in an all white communications department, we were joined by two brilliant recruits – one Kenyan and another South Sudanese.
-To keep getting his credit from top management, one time he stopped the only African top manager in the corridors and called the three of us to show him his African recruits.
+In fact few months after my arrival in an all-white department, we were joined by two brilliant recruits – one Kenyan and another South Sudanese.
+To keep getting his credit from top management, one time he stopped the only African top manager in the corridors and called the three of us to show him ‘his African recruits’.
 I had no idea whether he was oblivious of what he was doing or if this was how he gets marks, but this was the first sign that things would not go well.
 In any case, we exchanged odd smiles with the manager and went back to work.
 I had never been showed off in a workplace to someone simply because of the colour of my skin.

-When one of the African recruits could not deliver a strategy at short notice – unreasonable given the person had not even finished orientation- the supervisor came to my office to ask me to tell this communication assistant that “if she did not have her strategy by end of the day she will be on the next plane back to her country.”
-Before this day, no amount of bullying from the supervisor had ever broken me.
+When one of the African recruits could not deliver a strategy at short notice – unreasonable given the person had not even finished orientation- the supervisor came to my office to ask me to tell this colleague that “if she did not have his strategy by end of the day she will be on the next plane back to her country.”
+Before this day, no amount of bullying from this supervisor had ever broken me.
 This blatant racism and insensitivity made me close my office door and I wept.
 I wept because this African he was abusing had escaped war and still maintained her sanity and had come with a masters degree to offer her skills only to be met with a man like this.
-I wept because I could not bring myself to tell my African colleague.
+I wept because I could not bring myself to tell my African colleague these words knowing she had survived so much and her country was still at war.
 I thought it was my duty to protect her from such vile.

 My supervisor was a European white male who had never been to Africa or the Arab world, but was ‘well suited’ to speak for experiences of migrants- and you know who make up a good number of migrants- “poor Africans”, as I heard on several occasions.
-And not forgetting the random questions about which African proverb fitted what situation.
+And not forgetting the random questions about which African proverb fitted what situation when writing another press release on African migrants.
 To this man we were his African consultants, not people with skills and rightly deserving of doing our work.

 To make matters worse, there was a very unclear relationship with the only white woman on the team.
 I say unclear because everything this white woman brought up in the meeting had to be taken up.
-In fact, one time this woman suggested I attend a certain meeting which I didn’t really think was a priority as i had lots of work on my table that day.
-However, within the next thirty minutes I had the supervisor on my door demanding that I go and that I cannot say no to the white lady.
-I was living or persevering amidst white privilege.
-It was clear the role a white woman played in this racist and sexist environment.
-She decided whether you got your contract renewed, as my Kenyan colleague learnt the hard way, when they said no to her- her contract was pulled off the table at the last minute.
+In fact, one time this woman suggested I attend a certain meeting which I didn’t really think was a priority as I had lots of work on my table that day.
+I declined her suggestion and within the next thirty minutes, I had the supervisor on my door demanding that I go and that I cannot say no to the white lady.
+I was living or persevering amidst white rule and privilege.
+For the firs time it was becoming clear to me the role a white woman in this racist and sexist environment and how white women quietly while appearing friendly uphold white supremacy.
+She decided whether you got your contract renewed, as my Kenyan colleague learnt the hard way when they said no to her.
+His contract was pulled off the table at the last minute.
 I cannot count the time I got called after work with hailstones of abuse because one thing had not been executed on that day.

 So, slowly staff meetings were predictable- and god forbid if someone in another department complimented your efforts on a project.
 I had never been in such a toxic environment where a supervisor would harangue you for speaking to someone in another department.
 He had consistent animosity towards female managers – who were all white.
-He would not shy from sexist comments about these women.
-While most mid level managers were aware of the abuse this man meted out, there was no room for addressing this.
+He would not shy away from sexist comments about these women in meetings.
+While most mid-level managers were aware of the abuse this man meted out, there was no room for addressing this- the system was just survival for the fittest.
 The work was interesting, and I was learning a lot but it came with coping with an ignorant sexist white male boss.

 After six months, I successfully got a contract from another department but he demanded that he remain my supervisor.
 And this ability to get a contract without him sanctioning it only drove him to the worst behaviour.
-I shared an office with another white male communications officer who constantly received his calls in loudspeaker and even the supervisor would call in talking about me and calling me all sorts of names.
+I shared an office with another white male colleague who worked with his boss to push me to the wall.
+He constantly received his calls in loudspeaker and even the supervisor would call in talking about me and calling me all sorts of names.
 I was aware from those around them that their idea was to drive me out – that wasn’t lost on me.
-I had built a digital system from nothing.
+I had built a digital presence for the office from nothing.
 I had been able to build relations with those staff in country offices that often tremble at the mention of HQ- headquarters.
 But all this amounted to nothing if I was not grateful and obedient to this man.
 With such blatant bullying and abuse, two colleagues left their post; one changed department and another was denied a contract for not obeying the madam in the department.

-Rosebell Kagumire is a writer, digital communication strategist, public speaker and award-winning blogger.
-Her experience spans journalism, new media, rights in crisis, migration, women’s rights, peace and security issues- mostly in Africa.
-In the past she has worked with various Ugandan media and as stringer for various international media outlets.
+Rosebell Kagumire is a feminist writer, public speaker and award-winning blogger.
+Her experience spans journalism, new media, rights in crisis, migration, women’s rights, peace and security issues.